weepee-org/openshift-alpine-elasticsearch/README.md

 # openshift-alpine-elasticsearch

-First attempt on ES on Openshift
+A 100 MB ES container